-Contact Wright Abshire, Attorneys for a Consultation
+Contact Wright Abshire, Attorneys, A Professional Corporation for a Consultation

 Before you engage in a so-called “Medicaid spend-down” — to lower your asset levels and achieve Medicaid eligibility — contact our office for a consultation.
 We may be able to restructure your estate plan to preserve your assets for future generations while still allowing you to achieve Medicaid eligibility.

-From our wheelchair-accessible offices in Bellaire, The Woodlands and Carmine, Texas, we represent clients across the Houston area throughout the state.
+From our wheelchair-accessible offices in Bellaire and Carmine, Texas, we represent clients across the Houston area throughout the state.
 We also represent out-of-state clients whose family members live in Texas.
 Our attorneys are prepared to make home, hospital or nursing home visits outside of the Houston area when necessary.
 And in some cases, many of our legal services can be provided over the telephone for our clients’ convenience.